About The Kitchen Cabinet Refacing Phoenix Trusts

-Refacing is a term used in cabinetry remodeling when new veneer (a thin layer of wood) is applied to the existing face frames of the cabinets.
-When refacing cabinets, new doors and drawer faces are installed in place of the old ones and in many cases new hardware, hinges and crown molding are added as well.
+Refacing is a term used in cabinetry remodeling when new wood is applied over the existing face frames of the cabinets.
+Also, new doors and drawer faces are installed in place of the old ones.
+And in many cases, new hardware, crown molding and other options and modifications are added to meet the needs and wants of the homeowner.
+Better Than New Kitchens offers the kitchen cabinet refacing Phoenix area homeowners have come to rely on to update and beautify their homes.

 Refacing cabinets is a great affordable alternative to replacing your existing cabinets.
 You get all the benefits of an updated look at an affordable price.
-The average cost of a kitchen reface is less than half the cost of replacing your cabinets.
-If your existing cabinet framework is in working order, we can easily and cost effectively change out the doors, drawer fronts and add veneers to give your kitchen a custom look.
+The average cost of a kitchen reface can be less than half the cost of replacing your cabinets.
+If your existing cabinet framework is in working order, we can easily and cost effectively change out the doors, drawer fronts and incase your existing cabinet boxes with new quarter-inch wood to give your kitchen a custom look.

 Choosing a reface doesn’t mean your options are limited.
-In fact, Better Than New Kitchens offers a broad selection of features for refacing cabinets, which can upgrade your kitchens functionality and style.
+In fact, Better Than New Kitchens offers a broad selection of options and modifications for refacing cabinets, which can upgrade your kitchens functionality and style.

 Here are some of the options you may want to consider: